Sznv91/graduation-TopJava/README.md

 # graduation-TopJava
 Actual version of graduation.
 Application use H2 DataBase (InMemory released) and start with some data in DB for demonstrate work.
-The "soapUi_project" directory contains the SoapUI project file for demonstrating the operation of the REST controller Structure of rest controller:
+The "soapUi_project" directory contains the SoapUI project file for demonstrating the operation of the REST controller.
+Structure of rest controller:
 ```
 \